Q: WHY SHOULD I DO AN INTERNSHIP?

 Q: When is the best time to do an internship?

 A: Doing an internship depends largely on your academic load and your time.
 Most students do an internship during their junior or senior year.
 Some students dedicate a summer toward their internship.
 If you have questions, go to the Career Development Office for assistance.

 Q: How many hours do students serve at internship sites?

 A: Internship hours vary from site to site but the average is about 12-16 hours a week.

 A: Internships can be paid or unpaid.
 You will find paid internships on eRecruiting - only non-profit organizations are permitted to post unpaid opportunities on eRecruiting.
 If you're having trouble determining if an organization will pay you for an internship, please come to the Career Development Office for assistance.

 A: Your internship search is quite similar to a job search - you will need a resume and cover letter, an internship search strategy, and will likely interview for the position.
 A variety of resources are available.
 Schedule an appointment in the Career Development Office, connect with your faculty members, and don't forget how helpful your mentors and network can be as you seek out opportunities for which to apply.

 A: Ask yourself this, "Do I want to stay where I'm at when I graduate?"
 Let's assume your answer is no. Many current "entry-level" jobs ask for experience.
 How do you get that experience?
-Through various types of experiential education.
+You get it through various types of experiential education.
 The Career Development Office can assist you in getting experience before you graduate.